-Diabetes mellitus is one of the most common diseases on the face of the earth, and it is responsible for a whole host of side effects and complications.
+Diabetes mellitus is one of the most common diseases on the face of the earth, and it is responsible for lots of side effects and complications.

-One such complication is diabetic neuropathy, and it’s this ailment that we will be looking at today.
+One such complication is diabetic neuropathy, and it’s this ailment that we will look at in this blog.

 Diabetic neuropathy can be constant, it can be severe, and it can be notoriously difficult to treat.